-If your child/children are removed from your care, they may be looked after by the Local Authority in a foster care placement, or they may be placed with a family member or friend for the duration of the Care Proceedings.
+If your child/children are removed from your care, they may be looked after by the local authority in a foster care placement, or they may be placed with a family member or friend for the duration of the Care Proceedings.

-Parents and others with parental responsibility for the child/children do not lose their parental responsibility, but the Local Authority has the power to limit anyone else exercising their parental responsibility, and can make decisions about the child/children while the Interim Care Order remains in force.
+Parents and others with parental responsibility for the child/children do not lose their parental responsibility, but the local authority has the power to limit anyone else exercising their parental responsibility.
+They can make decisions about the child/children while the Interim Care Order remains in force.

-Court Proceedings for these Orders are kept to a strict timescale and have to be resolved within 26 weeks or earlier if at all possible, which is why it is important that you seek legal advice at the earliest opportunity.
+Court Proceedings for these Orders are kept to a strict timescale and have to be resolved within 26 weeks, or faster, if possible.
+That is why it is important that you seek legal advice at the earliest opportunity.